NLorenzo777/AWSLearning/AWS-Cloud-Developer-Notes/AWS-Developer-Assoc-MCQs.md

 - A. Set up an S3 event notification that invokes the removePii function when an S3 GET request is made.
 Call Amazon S3 by using a GET request to access the object without PII.
 - B. Set up an S3 event notification that invokes the removePii function when an S3 PUT request is made.
 Call Amazon S3 by using a PUT request to access the object without PII.
 - C. Create an S3 Object Lambda access point from the S3 console.
 Select the removePii function.
 Use S3 Access Points to access the object without PII.
-Most Voted
 - D. Create an S3 access point from the S3 console.
 Use the access point name to call the GetObjectLegalHold S3 API function.
 Pass in the removePii function name to access the object without PII.